PhilT/machines/README.markdown

   * MySQL 5
   * Planned
     * Apache, Monit, Munin, Sphinx, logrotate, Mail
-* Easily override defaults with configuration options and custom ruby
+* Easily override the defaults with configuration options and custom ruby
 * Nice dev extras such as Firefox and Chrome packages making it easier to keep up-to-date with the latest version

 I believe that development, staging, and production environments should match if not be as close as possible.
 I develop on Ubuntu Linux and so it felt natural to have Ubuntu as my server environment.
-I spent many years building and configuring PCs and anything that can be done to automate the process is a good thing in my opinion.
+I've spent many years building and configuring PCs and anything that can be done to automate the process is a good thing in my opinion.

 Description
 ---------------------------------------

 This tool should make it simple to develop and deploy Ruby on Rails applications on Ubuntu by providing sensible defaults in a template build script, the `Machinesfile` and associated `package` files.
+Take a look at `lib/template` for an example `Machinesfile` and packages.

 [TODO: Describe packages, sudo, run, commands, etc]